Uninett/curitz/README.rst

 curitz
 ======

-Python curses package to interface with Zino.
+*curitz* is a CUrses-based Remote Interface To Zino, i.e. a terminal-based user interface to interact with a Zino server.

 Split from internal project PyRitz on 2023-03-30.